pwittchen/ReactiveBeacons/README.md

 # ReactiveBeacons
 Android library scanning BLE beacons nearby with RxJava Observables

-This library has limited functionality, but its API is very simple and has just three methods including constructor.
+This library has limited functionality, but its API is very simple and has just three methods including constructor as follows:

 ```java
 ReactiveBeacons(context)